 Medians, where constructed, shall not exceed 600 feet in length without a break that allows emergency vehicles to cross through the median and continue in the same direction (S-Turn movement).
+See SMC 17H.010.140 requirements on emergency vehicles access and staging areas.
 The break in the median does not need to allow for U-turn movements.
 Consider the space required for turning movements when installing in tandem with bulbouts.
-At crosswalks, protect the crossing with a raised median nose (Figure 23).
+At crosswalks, protect the crossing with a raised median nose (Figure 18).